noobfromPitt/noobfrompitt.github.io/_posts/2020-05-28-research-nmappacketanalysis.md

 NSE: Finished http-server-header M:55f671c0e5a8 against 10.0.2.12:999.
 ```

-These can be seen in the `http` traffic as well
+The requests from these probes can be seen in the `http` traffic as well

 ![2-sv-http-999-3]({{site.url}}{{site.baseurl}}/images/research/nmappacketanalysis/2-sv-http-999-3.png)

-### Running default scripts using -sC
+### Default scripts using -sC

 `-sC` option runs the default .nse [scripts](https://nmap.org/book/nse-usage.html).
-Following is the part of debug log from the scan with debug flags - `nmap -sV -d --version-trace -sC --script-trace 10.0.2.12 -p 999`
+Following is the part of debug log from the scan with debug flags for version tracing and script tracing`nmap -sV -d --version-trace -sC --script-trace 10.0.2.12 -p 999`

 ```
 NSE: Starting address-info M:55ba29926dd8 against 10.0.2.12.